November 2015 Picks

 - November is Child Safety and Protection Month!
 Teach your kids about food safety, fire safety, and internet safety.
 Safe Kids Worldwide has a variety of tips for different risks for various ages.
 I4C also has resources for personal safety and safety for Kindergartners.

-- Eating healthy and nutrious meals is an important part of living a healthy lifestyle.
+- Eating healthy and nutritious meals is an important part of living a healthy lifestyle.
 Emphasize the importance of a healthy diet to your children!
-The Academy of Nutrition and Dietetics has educational resources and interactive games and quizzes to help kids learn about nutrition!
+The Academy of Nutrition and Dietetics has educational resources and interactive games and quizzes. to help kids learn about nutrition!
 Also check out I4C's Nutrition Page for more resources to help children learn about healthy diets.

 - Check out our Thanksgiving page for crafts, activities, and other great Thanksgiving resources!
 Visit our Holiday page to find resources for celebrations that are coming up, like Hanukkah and Christmas.

 - Enhance your child's critical thinking skills!
 The Duke TIP program has tips for parents wanting to develop the critical thinking skills of their child.